-The third comment was received from SSAC.
+The third comment, (SAC084), was received from SSAC.
 As stated in the ICANN staff report on the public comment period, it seems there were some “misunderstandings about the events that determined the creation of the Extended Process Similarity Review Panel (EPSRP), as well as about the role and scope of the ccNSO WG EPSRP, including its tasks to develop new guidelines.”
 The Working Group agrees with the ICANN staff analysis of the SSAC comments, and believes that SSAC members are laboring under several misunderstandings in relation to this project’s scope.

-The SSAC comment recommends the Board not to accept proposed guidelines, and invites the Board to request a review of the EPSRP and why its proposed guidelines do not respect the principles referred to in the SSAC comment.

-The Working Group believes that, once several misunderstandings have been overcome, it and the SSAC are likely to be in agreement – especially given the narrow scope of the Working Group’s charter.
-Conscious that the Working Group charter specifically requests that GAC and SSAC participate in the project, and at a minimum do not express any objection to the proposed recommendations, there is clearly more work to do to build consensus and resolve any outstanding issues prior to making a recommendation to the Board.

-Therefore, we would like to repeat our invitation to SSAC to join the Working Group.
-Alternatively, and taking into account the working methods described in the SSAC Chair’s email of 3 December 2015 (referred to above), we would suggest a call or face-to-face meeting with the SSAC, followed if necessary by email exchanges on the list, to review the issues and attempt to reach consensus.
+Following feedback from ccNSO, several online communications and a valuable face-to-face meeting at the ICANN 57 in Hyderabad, SSAC produced a clarifying document SAC088, which omits comments relating to process and elements which have not been changed in this iteration of the EPSRP.
+However, SSAC asks for the principles set out in its previous comment SAC084 to be entrenched in the EPSRP – despite those principles not being supported by current or previous decisions made by the ICANN community.

+The ccNSO working group is happy to clarify that all advice relating to the EPSRP is to be interpreted in a way that is consistent with the RFCs, particularly RFC 6912 at paragraph 6.
+It is appropriate to refer to RFCs as primary sources rather than to SSAC advice which seeks to interpret those RFCs in a way that is inconsistent with the approach taken by the ICANN community.

 Community participation